L-K-Mist/feathers-chat-vuetify-electron/README.md

 The above required adding new services to the standard feathers chat server, so they were deleted for this example.

 If you are using this example as a springboard; why not do similar?
-Clone the server example as well and incrementally plug in new services.
+Clone the server example, and incrementally plug in new services.
+Eg. Can you get a slider to be shared accross clients in real-time ?

 ### Where is Gravatar like in the other feathers-chat examples?

-I cut it out to better fill the side-bar, and as somewhat unnecessary for my purposes and perhaps those of fellow-learners.
+I cut it out to make more space in the sidebar for messages.

 ### What other extras are in the code, but not actually shown yet during run dev?

 #### Reusable Slider Components
 In components/ReUse I've left two examples of reusable sliders.
 Basically they are components that you can call on in your own components by importing them; registering them; and giving them data values for the exposed props.  <-- in the script section.
-Then embed them in the template section, like below:
+Then embed them <-- in the template section, like below:
 ```
  <temp-slider name="Left Target"
               v-model="heaterLeftTarget"